danielChuks/unique-number-dappGame/workshop.md

 ```
 This should run reach successfuly

-It best to start off by initialzing your reach program by runing the following:
+It is best to start off by initialzing your reach program by runing the following:
 ```bash
   $.../reach init
 ```